TiWo2012/MyLang/docs.md

 ### print statement

 to print out something to the console you can use the `print(<value>)` statement. it is not possible to print mor than one thing at once.

+## Compiler

+The Compiler has some basic arguments.

+- `-o <outputFileName>`: Tels the program to use a different output file name instead of the default `out`.

+- `-p`: Prints out the file content of the file which gets compiled.

+- `-v`: outputs the Version of the compiler.